 This challenge is intended only for experienced and well-equipped hillwalkers and mountaineers who are physically fit and can navigate themselves confidently through rugged and exposed terrain in any weather.
 If you are planning to undertake this challenge, please be aware that hillwalking and mountaineering are risk activities.
 The Ireland Walking Guide and Donard Media (the websites' publisher) accept no responsibility for any injury, loss or inconvenience sustained by anyone undertaking this challenge.
 Personal safety is entirely the participant's own responsibility.
 We will not support any legal action taken against any third-party individual, group or organisation as a result of any injury, loss or inconvenience sustained by anyone undertaking this challenge.
 We encourage each participant to have adequate insurance to cover any injury, loss or inconvenience that may result from their hillwalking activities.

 The inclusion of each summit in this challenge is based entirely on it being classified as a mountain (see 'What is an Irish mountain?') and it being at least 700m above sea level.
 It should not be assumed that access is permitted to any of the summits.
 The Ireland Walking Guide and Donard Media recommend that anyone planning to visit any of the summits as part of this challenge should check for potential access restrictions and to request permission from the relevant landowner(s) in advance.

 Recommended guide books

-Walking guide books are great way to find the very best walks in Ireland which have been hand-picked by local experts.
+Walking guide books are a great way to find the very best walks in Ireland which have been hand-picked by local experts.
 Recommended guide books for the Galtee 700s Challenge are listed below.
 These describe various ascents, descents and inter-summit link routes.

 Ireland is covered by a good selection of quality maps produced by a variety of publishers.
 The most useful maps for walkers range in scale from 1:25,000 to 1:50,000.
 For the Galtee 700s Challenge, the recommended titles are listed below.